-The first Tripoli (CVE-64), an escort aircraft carrier built under a Maritime Commission contract (MC hull 1101) at Vancouver, Wash., was laid down by the Kaiser Shipbuilding Co. on 1 February 1943 as Didrickson Bay (ACV-64); renamed Tripoli on 3 April 1943; launched on 13 July 1943; sponsored by Mrs. Leland D. Webb; and commissioned on 31 October 1943, at Astoria, Oreg., Capt.
+Didrickson Bay (ACV-64) was laid down at Vancouver, Wash., by the Kaiser Shipbuilding Co., under a Maritime Commission contract (M.C.
+Hull 1101) on 1 February 1943; was renamed Tripoli on 3 April 1943; launched on 13 July 1943; reclassified from an auxiliary aircraft carrier to an escort aircraft carrier on 15 July 1943; sponsored by Mrs. Leland D. Webb; and commissioned on 31 October 1943, at Astoria, Oreg., Capt.
 Wendell G. Switzer in command.

-Subsequently repaired, Tripoli departed San Diego on 31 January, bound for the Panama Canal and duty with the Atlantic Fleet.
+Subsequently repaired, Tripoli departed San Diego on 31 January 1944, bound for the Panama Canal and duty with the Atlantic Fleet.
 She arrived at her new homeport, Norfolk, Va., on 16 February.
 Embarking Composite Squadron 13, Wildcat fighters and Avenger bombers, the escort carrier put to sea on 15 March as the center ship in Escort Carrier Task Group (TG) 21.15.
-Supported by five destroyer escorts of Escort Division (CortDiv) 7, Tripoli patrolled west of the Cape Verde Islands to break up German U-boat refuelling activities in that area.
+Supported by five escort vessels of Escort Division (CortDiv) 7, Tripoli patrolled west of the Cape Verde Islands to break up German U-boat refuelling activities in that area.

 Screened by O'Toole (DE-527) and Edgar G. Chase (DE-16), the escort carrier proceeded south until 1 August, when O'Toole developed a sonar contact and gave chase.
 Tripoli's planes laid patterns of sonobuoys at the initial point and dropped smoke floats and float lights on an oil slick.
 Picking up the "scent," O'Toole straddled the floats with her hedgehog projectiles and depth charges and soon radioed victoriously "We hit the rodent!"
 A brief visual examination of the evidence, debris and a large quantity of diesel oil, satisfied the hunter-killer group that they had indeed sunk an enemy submarine.
 However, a post-war examination of German records did not confirm the kill.
 As night fell, Tripoli vectored two planes to another sonar contact by O'Toole, and four depth bombs thundered, thrashing the sea, keeping another U-boat down and running.

-Tripoli and her group then returned to Recife on 13 August and reported for duty with Admiral Jonas H. Ingram's 4th Fleet.
-Designated as the center of TG 47.7, the escort carrier put to sea on 22 August with the four destroyer escorts of CortDiv 24 to operate against a homeward-bound German submarine estimated to pass at 25° south latitude and 5° west longitude.
+Tripoli and her group then returned to Recife on 13 August 1944 and reported for duty with Admiral Jonas H. Ingram's Fourth Fleet.
+Designated as the center of TG 47.7, the escort carrier put to sea on 22 August with the four escort vessels of CortDiv 24 to operate against a homeward-bound German submarine estimated to pass at 25° south latitude and 5° west longitude.

 Gillespie went in to conduct a low-level rocket attack, but heavy flak slapped the intrepid airman's plane and crew into the sea.
 Another Avenger, drawn to the battle, braved the maelstrom of flak to conduct another rocket run and also dropped depth bombs, while a Wildcat strafed the twisting and turning U-boat which struggled desperately to dodge the harassing attacks by the American planes.

-When fuel supplies ran low, Tripoli came about and made port at Recife on 12 October.
+When fuel supplies ran low, Tripoli came about and made port at Recife on 12 October 1944.
 She conducted one further search of the narrows from 26 October to 12 November before heading for a much-needed overhaul at Norfolk.
-Subsequently, the escort carrier sailed for the Pacific and, after transiting the Panama Canal and touching at San Diego, arrived at Pearl Harbor 10 days into the new year, 1945.
+Subsequently, the escort carrier sailed for the Pacific and, after transiting the Panama Canal and touching at San Diego, arrived at Pearl Harbor 10 days into the New Year 1945.